Red Special: Construction

 Originally the guitar had a built-in distortion circuit, adapted from a mid-1960s Vox distortion effects unit.
 The switch for this was in front of the phase switches.
 May soon discovered that he preferred the sound of a Vox AC30 distorting at full power, so the circuit was removed.
-The switch hole is now covered by a mother-of-pearl star inlay, but was originally covered by insulation tape.
+The switch hole is now covered by a mother-of-pearl star inlay, but was originally covered by a red dot in the 1970s, and some insulation tape in the 1980s.

 Appearances

 May still uses the original but he has used replicas in some performances.
 Notably, the original guitar was not used in the videos "We Will Rock You", and "Spread Your Wings", instead using his John-Birch-made Red Special copy (see Replicas section below) which differs from the original in its all-maple construction and natural maple color, since he did not want to expose the Red Special to snow.
 The Birch was also used live as a back-up for the Red Special until it was destroyed by May in a fit of rage due to the tuning stability issues.
 Similarly, he opted not to use the Red Special for the "Play the Game" video, instead using a budget Satellite-badged replica of a Fender Stratocaster, since at one point in the video, Queen singer Freddie Mercury would snatch the guitar from May and "throw" it back to him.
-The Red Special was omitted from the video for "Princes of the Universe", in which May used a white Washburn RR11V (for reasons unknown, and this guitar is often mistaken for a Jackson Randy Rhoads).
+The Red Special was omitted from the video for "Princes of the Universe", in which May used a white Washburn RR11V (This guitar is often mistaken for a Jackson Rhoads).
 He recorded the original of "Crazy Little Thing Called Love" on Queen drummer Roger Taylor's Fender Esquire, but performed the accompanying video and live performances of the song until 1992 with a Fender Telecaster.